richardtape/content-visibility/readme.txt

 Let me know: https://github.com/richardtape/content-visibility/issues/new

 == Changelog ==

+= 0.1.2 =
+* Turns out 0.1.1 wasn't the first public release because I didn't have the deploy script set up.
+Brilliant work, Rich.
+* Added a 'content_visibility_replace_block_content' filter to allow add-ons to filter what a 'removed' block is replaced with.
+* Added a 'content_visibility_replace_nested_block_content' filter to allow add-ons to filter what a 'removed' nested block is replaced with.

 = 0.1.1 =
 * First public release.
 Check out the Date and Time Add-on and Role Add-on too!